SpaciousCoder78/unitconversion.hpp/README.md

-# unitconversion.h
+# unitconversion.hpp
-A C/C++ library containing predefined unit conversion formulas to make your life easier.
+A C++ library containing predefined unit conversion formulas to make your life easier.

-The library is compatible with both C and C++
+The library is compatible  C++

 For any sort of help or discussions, use the discussions tab of this repository